siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 - Do you try to go "fast"?
 - Do not you have time to do a good job?
 - Are you tired of work in the same program/module?
-- Does your Boss push you to finish soon?

-The previous arguments could create a swamp of senseless code.

-If you say "I will back to fix it later" you could fall in the [LeBlanc's law](https://en.wikipedia.org/wiki/Talk%3AList_of_eponymous_laws#Proposal_to_add_LeBlanc.27s_law) "Later equals never"

 You are a professional and the code is your responsibility.
 Let's analyze the following anecdote: